KryptronicDX/factorio/README.md

 ## [9 Digit Display](/9-digit-display)

 While the X digit display works well, it is messy.
 Watching a Factorio video, I saw a design similar to this, but the video didn't show the combinator settings.
 After some trial and error, I figured out how to configure the combinators and set it up with the max digits possible (limited on values in the display panels).
 It's a simpler design and easier to adjust.
-For a smaller digit display, just removing the most significan digit (left-most) to get the display you want.
+For a smaller digit display, just removing the most significant digit (left-most) to get the display you want.

 ![9 Digit Display](/blueprint-images/9-digit-display.png)